anyaevostinar/anyaevostinar.github.io/classes/361-f22/project.md

 You should aim to have your preliminary replicated results by 11/9.
 To enable this, you will submit a draft of your system and replication report by this date to then get feedback and help on ideas.

-Your report should be submitted as a Google Doc through the form on Moodle and should include the following sections:
+Your draft report for 11/9 should be submitted as a Google Doc through the form on Moodle and should include the following sections:
 * Summary of the methodology of the original paper (i.e. the system and approach used)
 * Summary of the result from the original paper that you attempted to replicate
 * Description of your reimplementation and any changes you needed to make from the original approach (i.e. description of how your program works and how it differs from the original methodology)
 * Description of your replication results so far
 * (If relevant) Initial analysis on why you results differ from original results

+Your final report should be a `.md` or `.pdf` file in your Git repository.

 ## Assessment
 Generally, you will be assessed based on the specifications above.

 To demonstrate proficiency on this project:
-* Report details which scientific result you attempted to replicate
+* Report details which scientific result you attempted to replicate (report is `.md` or `.pdf` file in repository and cleared labeled, see previous sections for required sections)
 * If you weren't able to replicate the result, report includes preliminary analysis as to why
 * When `compile-run-web.sh` is run, your project displays a basic GUI of your system
 * You have a simple expansion of the published result, which is explained in your report